anthony-gatti/qdc/README.md

 link/BSM lanes for ODO, ACP, and Q-CAST; Q-CAST `edge_width` is a scheduling limit, not extra hardware.

+The physical topology is also the source of truth for swap success probability (`hardware.swapping_success_probability` in experiment configuration).
+The runtime resolves Q-CAST, Q-GUARD, Q-CAST-E2E, and DFER planner/executor settings from the instantiated routers; an algorithm's `swap_success_probability` no longer overrides the hardware.
+Configure deterministic swapping in the hardware section when reproducing idealized experiments.
+These planners currently accept one scalar probability, so heterogeneous router swap probabilities are rejected explicitly rather than silently replaced.
+Run diagnostics record the physical, requested algorithm, and resolved algorithm values under `swap_probability`.

 ## Current Evidence

 The current 30-seed regime study identifies real, configuration-dependent